 We both leaned back, letting the morning light fall across our faces like a kindly grandmother’s shawl.
 This was daybreak as it should be—golden, a little smug, and just humid enough to remind you of your laundry situation.

-That’s when Lupe appeared, wearing sunglasses that suggested she either hadn’t slept or had just come from a press conference.
+That’s when Lilly appeared, wearing sunglasses that suggested she either hadn’t slept or had just come from a press conference.

 “Good morning,” she said, drawing the phrase out like it owed her money.
 “Why are you two sitting here like you just solved world peace?”

-She took a long, suspicious look at our coffee mugs.
-“Are those egg sandwiches I smell?”
+She directed a long, suspicious look at our coffee mugs, but then said, “Are those egg sandwiches I smell?”

 “Indeed,” said Irv.
 “I ordered the Signature Sunrise Delight.
 Genome here went for the Cheddar Nest.”

-“I liked her,” I said.
+“I liked her,” Irv said.
 “She called me ‘chief’ and asked if I wanted my sandwich to feel cozy or adventurous.”

-“She looked like someone who might have taken a weekend ayahuasca workshop,” Irv whispered.
+“She looked like someone who might have taken a weekend ayahuasca workshop,” I said.
 “The kind where they talk to raccoons about forgiveness.”

 Just then, Serenity herself emerged from the café with a steaming mug and a single pastry balanced on a plate.
 She had the aura of someone who spoke fluent tarot and possibly knew what our credit scores were.

-“I brought you a chai, Princess,” she said, setting the mug before Amy with the solemnity of a moon priestess.
+“I brought you a chai,” she said, ceremoniously handing the cup to Lilly with the solemnity of a moon priestess.
 “And a lemon scone with rebellious energy.”

 “It has the consciousness-expanding power of a shot of turmeric," Serenity explained.

-“Well, alright then,” Lupe announced and eagerly set in on the scone.
+“Well, alright then,” Lilly announced and eagerly set in on the scone.

 “I miss the old barista,” Irv muttered.
-“He couldn’t steam milk to save his life, but he never asked about my birth chart before handing me a bagel.”
+“He couldn’t steam milk to save his life, but he never insisted on knowing my birth sign before handing me a bagel.”

 We lapsed into silence again, watching the goose chase a squirrel, abandoning the pursuit halfway through in what appeared to be a mutual agreement.

 “I think this is what Barry Manilow meant,” I said eventually.
 “About the moment when the night is through.
-You know—that sparkle that insists, ‘things are actually okay, despite everything you dreamed about in the third REM cycle.’”
+You know—that feeling you sometimes get that things are actually okay, despite everything you dreamed about in the third REM cycle.”

 “But it’s daybreak ridiculous,” Irv said.
 “The best kind.”

 “Let’s stay here forever,” I said, "like Sugar Mountain."
-My two companions nodded in agreement because at daybreak, anything feels possible—even miracles.
+Irv nodded in agreement because at daybreak, anything feels possible—even miracles.

 ReplyDelete